Rail transport in Rwanda

 There are several planned railway lines in Rwanda, including a line to Tanzania.
 Historical railways are limited to three industrial railways.

 China's One Belt One Road Policy

-The initiative was unveiled by Xi Jinping in late 2013, and was thereafter promoted by Premier Li Keqiang during state visits to Asia and Europe.
-A railroad will be linked from Kigali, capital of Rwanda, to Mombasa Port in Kenya.
+The Belt and Road Initiative was unveiled by General Secretary of the Chinese Communist Party Xi Jinping in late 2013, and was thereafter promoted by Premier of China Li Keqiang during state visits to Asia and Europe.
+A railroad will be created to link Kigali, the capital of Rwanda, to the port of Mombasa in Kenya.